YouTube

 THE AMPHITHEATRE

-It’s a bit of a claim but it was only the following month that The Sunday Times done a piece which stated as such!
+The greatest hike on Earth?
+It’s a bit of a claim, but only the following month, The Sunday Times published a piece stating as much!

-After seeing photos of the Amphitheatre, I was instantly sold and the reason why I actually came all the way out here.
-It is like nothing I have ever seen and after hearing it is only a day hike I wasn’t going to miss out on it!
+After seeing photos of the Amphitheatre, I was instantly sold.
+Consequently, this is the reason why I actually came all the way out here.
+It is like nothing I have ever seen, and upon hearing it is only a day hike, I wasn’t going to miss out on it!

 The Ampitheater in Lesotho, Africa.
 The greatest hike on Earth?